AAnirudh07/AAnirudh07/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 🎓 &nbsp;I'm currently studying B.E.
-Computer Science and Mathematics at Sri Sivasubramaniya Nadar College of Engineering.\
+Computer Science and Engineering at Sri Sivasubramaniya Nadar College of Engineering.\
 🌱 &nbsp;I'm currently learning about Simultaneous localization and mapping (SLAM), Computer Vision, Deep Learning and Systems Design.\
 ✉️ &nbsp;You can shoot me an email at anirudh19015@cse.ssn.edu.in!